2011-2012 Code of Student Conduct

 2.1.3 The term "Accusation" refers to a written statement by the Complaining Party, identifying the Accused Student and setting forth information relative to the alleged Code of Student Conduct violation, which may include the dates, times, witnesses and a brief description of the alleged misconduct.

-2.1.4 The term "Accused Student" refers to the Student, group of Students or University affiliated organization accused of a violation of this Code of Student Conduct.
+2.1.4 The term "Accused Party" refers to the Student, group of Students or University affiliated organization accused of a violation of this Code of Student Conduct.

-2.1.6 The term "Complaining Party" means any person or entity who submits an accusation that a Student violated the Code of Conduct.
+2.1.7 The term "Complaining Party" refers to any person or entity who submits an accusation that a Student violated the Code of Conduct.
 When a Student believes that s/he has been a victim of another Student's misconduct, the Student who believes s/he has been a victim will have the same rights under this Code as are provided to the Complaining Party, even if another member of the University community submitted the charge itself.

-2.1.7 The term "Conduct Body" refers to the person or persons authorized to determine whether an Accused Student has violated the Code and impose outcomes, if any.
-The Conduct Body may include, without limitation, the Director of Student Conduct, or designee, the University Committee on Student Conduct, the Student Conduct Board, the Behavioral Concerns Committee, any individual University hearing officer or any other person or group of persons designated by the University to administer the policies and procedures of the Code or other University policies.
+2.1.8 The term "Conduct Body" refers to the person or persons authorized to determine whether an Accused Party has violated the Code and impose sanctions, if any.
+The Conduct Body may include, without limitation, the Director of Student Conduct, or designee, the University Committee on Student Conduct ("UCSC"), the Student Conduct Board, the Behavioral Concerns Committee ("BCC"), a Hearing Officer or any other person or group of persons designated by the University to administer the policies and procedures of the Code or other University policies.

-2.1.8 The phrase "Member of the University Community" includes any person who is a student, faculty member, staff member, University official or any other person employed by or affiliated with the University.
+2.1.10 The phrase "Member of the University Community" includes any person who is a Student, faculty member, staff member, University official or any other person employed by or affiliated with the University.
 Any question as to a person's status as a Member of the University Community shall be determined by the Vice President for Student Development or designee.

-2.1.13 The term "Student Conduct Board" refers to the standing Conduct Body consisting of not less than four Students appointed by the Director of Student Conduct, or designee and the Vice President for Student Development, in consultation with the Student Government Association on an as needed basis.
-The Student Conduct Board may determine whether an Accused Student has violated the Code and /or other University policies and may impose outcomes, other than suspension or expulsion, related to such determinations.
+2.1.15 The term "Student Conduct Board" refers to the standing Conduct Body consisting of not less than four Students appointed by the Director of Student Conduct, or designee and the Vice President for Student Development, in consultation with the Student Government Association on an as needed basis.
+The Student Conduct Board may determine whether an Accused Party has violated the Code and /or other University policies and may impose sanctions, other than suspension or expulsion, related to such determinations.

-2.1.15 The term "Director of Student Conduct, or designee" means the University official authorized to administer, enforce and facilitate the rules and procedures set forth in the Code and other University policies, procedures, rules and regulations.
-The Director of Student Conduct, or designee is authorized to serve simultaneously as the Director of Student Conduct, or designee and the sole or one of the members of any Conduct Body and may impose any and all outcomes in all cases.
+2.1.17 The term "Director of Student Conduct, or designee" refers to the University official authorized to administer, enforce and facilitate the rules and procedures set forth in the Code and other University policies, procedures, rules and regulations.
+The Director of Student Conduct, or designee, is authorized to serve simultaneously as the Director of Student Conduct, and the sole or one of the members of any Conduct Body and may impose any and all sanctions in all cases.

 2.2 Policy Overview and Applicability